New class of non-Einstein pp-wave solutions to quadratic gravity: Vacuum pp-waves in quadratic gravity

 \section{Vacuum pp-waves in quadratic gravity}

 Rather than having the ambition to classify all possible vacuum pp-waves in QG, our point of departure will be the following ansatz,

 where $\D \tilde s^2$ is a two-dimensional metric characterizing the geometry of the wave surfaces, which we will assume to be of constant curvature\footnote{Hence the wave surfaces are, in particular, Einstein as well.} Then \eqref{eq:metric_ansatz} belongs in particular to the class of CSI spacetimes\footnote{These are spacetimes with constant scalar curvature invariants.} \cite{Coley_2009}.
 We thus consider the following three possibilities: \begin{enumerate}[A.] \item the wave surfaces are flat; \item the wave surfaces have constant \textit{positive} curvature, i.e. are spherical; \item the wave surfaces have constant \textit{negative} curvature, i.e. have hyperbolic geometry. \end{enumerate} Clearly this ansatz falls under the general definition of a pp-wave given above.
-However, whereas the classes of metrics $(B)$ and $(C)$ can never be vacuum solutions to Einstein's equation, as we will confirm explicitly below, we will find that they do solve the vacuum equations of QG, provided that the function $H$ satisfies the differential equation $\Delta^2 H = 0$, where $\Delta$ is the 2D Laplace-Beltrami operator on the wave surfaces.
+However, whereas the classes of metrics $(B)$ and $(C)$ can never be vacuum solutions to Einstein's equations, as we will confirm explicitly below, we will find that they do solve the vacuum equations of QG, provided that the function $H$ satisfies the differential equation $\Delta^2 H = 0$, where $\Delta$ is the 2D Laplace-Beltrami operator on the wave surfaces. \SH{Interestingly, related GR solutions with nonvanishing cosmological constant do exist.
+These represent impulsive gravitational waves generated by null point sources, and have wave surfaces of constant curvature \cite{Hotta1993,Podolsky1997}.}

-Metrics in class $(A)$, on the other hand, are precisely metrics of the form \eqref{eq:reduced_pp_wave_metric}, and it is well-known that there is a subset of this class that solves Einstein's field equations in vacuum, characterized by $\delta^{ab}\partial_a\partial_b H =0$.
+Metrics in class $(A)$, on the other hand, are precisely metrics of the form \eqref{eq:reduced_pp_wave_metric}, and it is well known that there is a subset of this class that solves Einstein's field equations in vacuum, characterized by $\delta^{ab}\partial_a\partial_b H =0$.
 Nevertheless, in QG the class of solutions of this form is larger.
 This case was already covered in \cite{Madsen_1990} and we will only review it briefly below.